BZoennchen/supercollider-book/_sources/chapters/supercollider/basics/7-playing.md

 ~sineplay = ~sine.play(fadeTime: 2.0);
 ```

-``play`` comes in handy if we wanna just try something out -- if we want to explore sounds in a quick and dirty way.
+``play`` comes in handy if we want to just try something out -- if we want to explore sounds in a quick and dirty way.
-For complex synth, we will define our own [SynthDef](https://doc.sccode.org/Classes/SynthDef.html).
+For complex synths, we will define our own [SynthDef](https://doc.sccode.org/Classes/SynthDef.html).